kayleefedorick/guitar-body-morph/README.md

 * **Mirroring**: A future feature would add a mirroring toggle for creating left-handed guitar shapes.
 * **SVG / DXF export**: A future feature would add an export button for direct use in CAD/CAM software.
 * **Custom mode**: A future mode would allow advanced users to create their own guitar body shapes using text field entry to modify parameters.
-* **Neck heel**: The app does not yet close the neck heel gap or add the heel geometry.
-This is required for solid closed geometry suitable for guitar building.
-This will be implemented in a future feature.
-The neck heel is essentially a trapezoid with dimensions that can be user specified.
-This shape will be combined with the main guitar body shape.
-The body cutaway geometry will be trimmed or extended as needed to intersect the neck heel, then the neck heel will be trimmed and have extraneous lines removed until a single closed path remains.
-Then, fillets of a user-specified radius are applied to the inside corners where the new heel meets the body path.
-Finally, fillets of a different radius are applied to any external non-tangent points.
+* **Neck heel**: Current builds do not yet generate neck heel geometry or close the body gap, which is necessary for solid, production-ready geometry.
+Future updates will implement a user-defined trapezoidal heel that integrates with the body through automated path trimming and line removal.
+This process will ensure a single closed path, finished with customizable fillets for both the internal body-to-heel transitions and external non-tangent points.